 |Morning Session||8.50am - 12 noon (Break 10.30am - 10.45am)|

 |Afternoon Session||1.00pm - 3.30pm|

-Parents of children absent from school must send in a letter giving the reason for the absence.
-Phone calls must also be followed by a letter to school.
+Parents of children absent from school must send in a parentapp message or leave a message on the school answerphone stating the reason for absence.

 If your child has a medical appointment during school hours he or she will only be released to authorised adults and you will need to log your child out using the Inventry screen located at the School Office.

 You can download a copy of our attendance policy from the Policies and Documents page.

 We have our own school kitchen and midday meals are provided for all children who wish to have them.
 A cafeteria system operates with a choice menu from Citywide Catering provider.

 The food menu and weekly rotation dates are on our website under 'mailings'.

 Citywide Catering can provide you with information on food content if you need to discuss your concern about your child's meal and potential allergies.